 Sawvel Sees Progress, Demands Cleaner Execution After First Day in Pads

-LARAMIE, Wyo. – Saturday was the first day during spring camp that the players wore pads.
-Head football coach Jay Sawvel had been anticipating this day earlier in the week, as he wanted to see his team in full uniform, and not just in spiders.
+LARAMIE, Wyo. – Saturday was the first spring football padded practice.
+Head football coach Jay Sawvel had been anticipating this day since earlier in the week, as he wanted to see how his team would perform in full uniform.

-Sawvel appears to be eying perfection, as he didn’t feel the practice was perfect.
-He didn’t even think it was close… But it was progress.
-The biggest factor is the new triple-option-style offense (and more) that new offensive coordinator Christian Taylor is installing.
-Something PokesNews.com wrote about as part of Taylor's creative play-calling last December.
+In post-practice interviews, Sawvel appears to be looking for perfection.
+He didn’t even think it was close… but it was progress.
+The biggest factor is the new style offense, which includes lots of dynamic packages with option plays that new offensive coordinator Christian Taylor is installing.
+PokesNews.com wrote about Taylor's creative play-calling last December, and most elements are here at Wyoming now.

 “…We've got to up our pace, up our tempo on some things,” Sawvel said.
 “That happens when there's a lot of install going on.
 So you've got to play fast, right?

-Saturday’s practice stretched a bit longer than expected, a result of repetition and refinement rather than effort.
+Saturday’s practice stretched a bit longer than expected.

 “There’s a standard.
 This group does a pretty good job with that standard, and I want to make sure we hold that.”